munificent/craftinginterpreters/book/inheritance.md

 We'll use that to distinguish when we're inside a class that has a superclass versus one that doesn't.
-When we resolve a class declaration, we set that if the class has a superclass:
+When we resolve a class declaration, we set that if the class is a subclass:

 ^code set-current-subclass (1 before, 1 after)

-Then, when we resolve a super expression, we check to see that we are currently inside a class that has a superclass:
+Then, when we resolve a super expression, we check to see that we are currently inside a scope where that's allowed:

 ^code invalid-super (1 before, 1 after)